elyra-ai/elyra/docs/source/user_guide/pipelines.md

            - A list of [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to be accessed as environment variables during Jupyter notebook or script execution.
 Format: `ENV_VAR=secret-name:secret-key`.
 Entries that are empty (`ENV_VAR=`) or malformed are ignored.
 Entries with a secret name considered to be an [invalid Kubernetes resource name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names) or with [an invalid secret key](https://kubernetes.io/docs/concepts/configuration/secret/#restriction-names-data) will raise a validation error after pipeline submission or export.
            - The referenced secrets must exist in the Kubernetes namespace where the generic pipeline nodes are executed.
            - Secrets are ignored when the pipeline is executed locally.
 For remote execution, if an environment variable was assigned both a static value (via the 'Environment Variables' property) and a Kubernetes secret value, the secret's value is used.
-         - **Kubernetes Tolerations**
-           - A list of [Kubernetes tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to be applied to the pod where the Jupyter notebook or script is executed.
-           - Tolerations are ignored when the pipeline is executed locally.

 #### Adding nodes